-However, the number of private M&A transactions far outweighs the public transactions.
-In particular, the small and medium-sized enterprises segment of the market (ie, companies employing less than 200 employees) accounts for the majority of deals.
+Further, because of the limited size of the Belgian stock market, the number of private M&A transactions outweighs the number and total value of public transactions by far.
 Despite its relatively small size, the Belgian market is notoriously international, with most deals containing at least one cross-border element.

 Have any significant economic or political developments affected the M&A market in your jurisdiction over the past 12 months?

 At the end of 2017, the federal parliament has adopted a bill reforming the corporate income tax in Belgium.
 One of the key innovations of this bill is the gradual reduction of the corporate income tax rate to 25% (compared to the standard company tax rate of 33.99% that is applicable today).
 For small and mid-sized companies the rate will even end up lower.
 It is anticipated that this reform will have a positive impact on Belgian economic activity.
 Several tax measures intended to counter the negative effects of the tax rate reduction have also had an impact on the timing and structuring of deals.

 Further, the uncertainty regarding the Brexit negotiations has affected the Belgian economy.
 After all, the United Kingdom ranks fourth among Belgium’s commercial partners.
 Although this could also put Belgium in the picture as a viable alternative to London as an economic and financial centre, in practice only a very limited number of companies have moved their European headquarters to Belgium with Amsterdam, Frankfurt and Dublin receiving the bulk of the influx.
 Its central location, knowledge of languages, as well as the omnipresence of international decision makers, nevertheless continue to make Brussels an attractive place to do business.

 Are any sectors experiencing significant M&A activity?